your5e/5e-srd-markdown/dnd/51/obsidian_vault/classes/warlock/warlock.md

 ### Mask of Many Faces

-You can cast _Disguise Self_ at will, without expending a spell slot.
+You can cast [[disguise_self|Disguise Self]] at will, without expending a spell slot.

 ### Master of Myriad Forms

 _Prerequisite: 15th level_

-You can cast _Alter Self_ at will, without expending a spell slot.
+You can cast [[alter_self|Alter Self]] at will, without expending a spell slot.

 ### Minions of Chaos

 _Prerequisite: 9th level_

-You can cast _Conjure Elemental_ once using a warlock spell slot.
+You can cast [[conjure_elemental|Conjure Elemental]] once using a warlock spell slot.
 You can't do so again until you finish a long rest.

 ### Mire the Mind

 _Prerequisite: 5th level_

-You can cast _Slow_ once using a warlock spell slot.
+You can cast [[slow|Slow]] once using a warlock spell slot.
 You can't do so again until you finish a long rest.

 ### Misty Visions

-You can cast _Silent Image_ at will, without expending a spell slot or material components.
+You can cast [[silent_image|Silent Image]] at will, without expending a spell slot or material components.

 ### One with Shadows

 _Prerequisite: 5th level_

-When you are in an area of dim light or darkness, you can use your action to become invisible until you move or take an action or a reaction.
+When you are in an area of dim light or darkness, you can use your action to become [[invisible]] until you move or take an action or a reaction.

 ### Otherworldly Leap

 _Prerequisite: 9th level_

-You can cast _Jump_ on yourself at will, without expending a spell slot or material components.
+You can cast [[jump|Jump]] on yourself at will, without expending a spell slot or material components.

 ### Repelling Blast

 _Prerequisite:_ Eldritch Blast _cantrip_

-When you hit a creature with _Eldritch Blast_, you can push the creature up to 10 feet away from you in a straight line.
+When you hit a creature with [[eldritch_blast|Eldritch Blast]], you can push the creature up to 10 feet away from you in a straight line.

 ### Sculptor of Flesh

 _Prerequisite: 7th level_

-You can cast _Polymorph_ once using a warlock spell slot.
+You can cast [[polymorph|Polymorph]] once using a warlock spell slot.
 You can't do so again until you finish a long rest.

 ### Sign of Ill Omen

 _Prerequisite: 5th level_

-You can cast _Bestow Curse_ once using a warlock spell slot.
+You can cast [[bestow_curse|Bestow Curse]] once using a warlock spell slot.
 You can't do so again until you finish a long rest.

 ### Thief of Five Fates

-You can cast _Bane_ once using a warlock spell slot.
+You can cast [[bane|Bane]] once using a warlock spell slot.
 You can't do so again until you finish a long rest.

 ### Thirsting Blade